ssmusoke/openmrs-definitive-guide/README.md

-# openmrs-implementors-guide
+# A Field Guide to OpenMRS Implementation

-The definitive guide to OpenMRS implementations covering design, customization, development, rollout and field maintainance as well as evolution
+A guide to planning and implementing OpenMRS based solutions in the field, covering all aspects from requirements gathering, customization, deployment, field rollout, maintainance and evolution.

+**Stephen Senkomago Musoke**